 4Creating mountain jobs and contributing to regional revitalization

-We are contributing to the creation of safe, secure, and healthy communities through the revitalizaiton of a variety of work in mountainous areas and communities in areas such as forestry, tourism, disaster prevention and reduction, water resources, and sports, and the creation of mountain jobs.
+We are contributing to the creation of safe, secure, and healthy communities through the revitalization of a variety of work in mountainous areas and communities, such as forestry, tourism, disaster prevention and reduction, water resources, and sports, as well as the creation of mountain jobs.

 5Fostering new talent well-versed in Mountain Science

-As the core organization of the Mountain Science degree program we are fostering new talent engaged in mountainous regions and communities
+As the core organization of the Master Degree Program of Mountain Studies, we are fostering new talent engaged in mountainous regions and communities

-We are developing research and education that make full use of the alluring fields of the Sugadaira Research Station, Yatsugatake Forest Station, Ikawa Forest Station, and Tsukuba Experimental Forest, which comprise the Mountain Science Center.
+We are developing research and education that make full use of the alluring field locations of the Sugadaira Research Station, Yatsugatake Forest Station, Ikawa Forest Station, and Tsukuba Experimental Forest, which comprise the Mountain Science Center.